 ASEAN Secretariat is situated in Jakarta, Indonesia.

-History of Association of Southeast Asian Nations (ASEAN)
+History of the Association of Southeast Asian Nations (ASEAN)

 On 8 August 1967, the Foreign Ministers of Indonesia, Malaysia, the Philippines, Singapore and signed a document to establish the Association of Southeast Asian Nations (ASEAN).